Before we begin, I want to tell you to keep an open mind.

-As they pass the age of ten, they notice people’s behaviour and the consequences (being ridiculed by the others).
+As they pass the age of ten, they notice people’s behavior and the consequences (being ridiculed by others).

 They become more self-conscious.
 And some of them become withdrawn.

-They become extremely careful about what to say because of the fear of looking bad in front of others.
+They become cautious about what to say because of the fear of looking bad in front of others.